smoltis/temp-hist-challenge/README.md

 Though the source code compiles into a dotnet core executable and can be used separately under OS of choice the Application and the Redis server are supposed to run as a whole in Docker environment.

-To set up containers in Docker the `docker-compose.yml` file and docker-compose tool were used.
+To set up containers in Docker the `docker-compose.yml` file and docker-compose tool are used.

 *Prerequisites to run the application from the command line:*